Hemp can be a serious source of nutrients that many health food advocates and nutritionists swear by.

 - Hemp milk is made from the same source as hemp oil, but comes with a milky appearance and consistency.
 It can be drank or used as a dairy substitute in desserts, such as ice cream.

 - Hempseed oil is sometimes used as a carrier oil by CBD manufacturers.
 This means the CBD manufacturer places the concentrated CBD extract into the hempseed oil for your consumption.
-Two of our favorite brands, Bluebird Botancials and NuLeaf Naturals both use hempseed oil as a carrier oil for their CBD tinctures.
+Some of our favorite CBD brands like NuLeaf Naturals use hempseed oil as a carrier oil for their CBD tinctures.